Update you browser

 Term 1

-The Artefacts in History unit develops your fundamental skills for undertaking historical research through artefact analysis, and your wider understanding of the purpose and significance of object-led research.
-It explores analysis of different object types using core theoretical approaches and archival/primary resources, and connects this to current debates and institutional frames for object-led research.
+This unit develops your fundamental skills for undertaking historical research through artefact analysis, exploring and analysing different object types using core theoretical approaches and archival/primary resources.

 Term 2